LynMcJo06/kickstarter-analysis/README.md

       * the study did not include social demographics;

 - What are some other possible tables and/or graphs that we could create?
+  * a table and graph looking at campaign duration versus outcomes
+  * a graph of pledged amount versus outcomes
+  * data with social demographic information